Where Your Council Tax Goes

-Rushcliffe's portion of your council tax bill this year for a band D property is £137.79 – only 38 pence per day.
-We are still a district with one of the lowest council tax levels in the country and we continue to improve services.
+Rushcliffe's portion of your council tax bill this year for a band D property is £153.95 – only 42 pence per day.
+Whilst this is an increase of £3.02 in a band D charge, in 2023/24 over 60% of properties in the borough will see no increase in their Council Tax bill as those in bands A to D will receive a discount equivalent to the increase.
+We will still remain a district with the lowest council tax in the county and in the lowest 25% in the country and we continue to provide excellent value services.

 Why has my Council Tax bill increased?

-The annual increase in the Rushcliffe element equates to £4.95 for the year for a Band D property, or less than 10 pence per week.
+The annual increase in the Rushcliffe element equates to £3.02 for the year for a Band D property, or 6 pence per week.
 The increase is to help the Council to deliver excellent services whilst the level of central government grant we receive diminishes.
 For district councils, our Council Tax charge remains in the lowest 25% across the country.

-Rushcliffe Borough Council's share of your bill accounts for just over 7% of the total.
-You also pay for services provided by Nottinghamshire County Council, Nottinghamshire Fire Authority, Nottinghamshire Police and Crime Commissioner, and, where applicable, your local Parish Council.
+Rushcliffe Borough Council's share of your bill accounts for just under 7% of the total.
+You also pay for services provided by Nottinghamshire County Council, Nottinghamshire Fire and Rescue Service, Nottinghamshire Police and Crime Commissioner, and, where applicable, your local Parish Council.
 We cannot comment on these services.

 However, to find out more about these services please use the links below:

-- Nottinghamshire Police and Crime Commissioner: Nottinghamshire Police and Crime Commissioner council tax information 2019/20
+- Nottinghamshire Police and Crime Commissioner council tax information

 Adult Social Care